 Proposal submission process

-For information on award processing, electronic research administration, and closeout procedures, go to the Office of Sponsored Programs.
+- For information on award processing, electronic research administration, and closeout procedures, click here for the Office of Sponsored Programs.

 - All proposals are submitted to funders through the Office of Sponsored Programs.

 - All proposals are created, approved, and submitted to the Office of Sponsored Programs through RAMSeS.

 - Proposals must be received by the Office of Sponsored Programs at least three days before the proposal deadline cited in the Request for Proposal.

 - RAMSeS -- the Research Administration Management System and eSubmission system -- is the tool that N.C.
 A&T and other universities in the UNC system use for the approval and submission of proposals.

 - All proposals must be internally reviewed and and signed by the Vice Chancellor for Research and Economic Development before submission to the sponsor.
 PIs do not have the authority to negotiate for or to commit to the performance any proposal on behalf of the university.